Get started

 • ZeroTier

-Note that if your computer was supplied by your employer, it’s very likely not “just a stock macOS install” or “just a stock Windows machine” and it’s quite likely to be running other software.
+If your device was supplied by your employer, it's very likely not "just a stock macOS install" or "just a stock Windows install" and it's quite likely to be running other software.